Yuvashree2211/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# Ex No3: Correlation and regression for data analysis
 # Aim :

 To analyse given data using coeffificient of correlation and regression line